 The spinal cord relays messages between the brain and the body, enabling the body to move and function as normal.
 Severe spinal cord injuries can change the victim’s life forever, perhaps drastically limiting his or her mobility and quality of life.

-An experienced spinal cord injury lawyer at the law firm of Reyes Browne Reilley can assist you and your family to gain the financial compensation necessary to adjust to your new lifestyle and make every effort toward recovery.
+An experienced Dallas spinal cord injury lawyer at the law firm of Reyes Browne can assist you and your family to gain the financial compensation necessary to adjust to your new lifestyle and make every effort toward recovery.
 If your injury was due to another person’s negligence, whether as a result of a car accident, slip and fall, medical error, or other cause, you may be legally entitled to substantial compensation to cover past, present, and future medical bills, lost wages from time missed at work, lost quality of life, and more.
-Contact a friendly and knowledgeable lawyer today at our firm who has the experience in these matters to guide your case to a successful conclusion.
+Contact a friendly and knowledgeable Dallas spinal cord injury attorney today at our firm who has the experience in these matters to guide your case to a successful conclusion.
 All initial consultations are free of charge, and you owe us nothing unless we recover money damages on your behalf.

 What Causes a Spinal Fracture?

 Spinal cord injuries are usually caused by a traumatic blow to the spine that dislocates or fractures vertebrae, which leads to tearing or bruising of the tissue in the spinal cord.
 Whether it is a spinal cord injury from a car accident or another cause, these injuries often result in some degree of paralysis.